uktechreviews/science-tasks/lesson-3/worksheet.md

 1. Wrap a Raspberry Pi in a sandwich bag.
 1. Wrap the Raspberry Pi in black paper.
 1. Start the code and enter a suitable filename for the results.
+1. Allow the Raspberry Pi and Sense Hat to warm up for approximately 10 minutes
+1. When instructed remove the heat source and rewrap the Pi
 1. Enter the number of results required and the interval between each measurement.
 1. Leave the Raspberry Pi and Sense Hat to cool down.
 1. Once the results have been collected they will be written to a file which can be analyzed with Excel.